Faith and religion are important to every God-fearing family when it comes to raising a child.

 Raising children is no easy task and it is the burden of everyone that comes in contact with the child.
 This is the reason that parents will also do their best to make sure that their child is surrounded by examples of people they approve of.
 The conviction of faith sometimes causes parents to draw very tight strings around their children.
-But when is religion too much for children?
-When are adherences to faith dangerous?
+But when can religion be too much for children?
+When does adherence to faith become dangerous?

 Going Too Far…

 Can religion go too far when it comes to children?
 Is devoted servitude to God too much to ask of a child?

 I will admit that like any God fearing Muslim mother, I consider it my duty to teach my children how to be good Muslims.
 One interpretation of the Glorious Qur’an explains that Allah states, “And I have not created mankind and Jinn kind except to worship me.”

 Teaching my children how to worship Allah is as important as teaching them not to touch the hot stove because both are saving them from grave consequences.

 Mark Galli states in his article “Focus on Grace, Not Control” that, “Parents who are attracted to religion because it gives them a sense of control can sometimes act too authoritatively toward their children.”

 I understand his argument and I am thankful that Islam has taken the middle path.
 Muslims are to raise their children and have mercy on their age, frail bodies and growing minds.